The Quantum Zeno Effect Immunizes the Avian Compass Against the Deleterious Effects of Exchange and Dipolar Interactions: Explanation of the Robust Avian Compass Sensitivity

-On the contrary, when $k_{S}=k_{T}=\kappa$, the change in the number of radical-ion-pairs during the time interval $dt$ is ($Q_{S}+Q_{T}=1$) $dN=-Ndt(2k_{S}\langle Q_{S}\rangle+2k_{T}\langle Q_{T}\rangle)=-2\kappa dtN$, hence $N(t)=N(0)e^{-2\kappa t}$, i.e. the reaction time is proportional to $1/\kappa$ and independent of $J$.
-The result is that during the short reaction time in the traditional regime, the triplet probability $Q_{T}$ has not increased appreciably (Fig. 2b), and the triplet yield is small, as shown in Fig. 2c.
+On the contrary, when $k_{S}=k_{T}=\kappa$, the change of $\tr\{\rho\}$ during the time interval $dt$ easily follows from \eqref{qev} and is $d\tr\{\rho\}=-dt(k_{S}\langle Q_{S}\rangle+k_{T}\langle Q_{T}\rangle)=-\kappa dt\tr\{\rho\}$, since $Q_{S}+Q_{T}=1$.
+Hence the reaction time is proportional to $1/\kappa$ and independent of $J$.
+The result is that during the short reaction time in the traditional regime, the triplet probability $Q_{T}$ has not increased appreciably (Figure 4b), and the triplet yield is small, as shown in Figure 4c.
 In contrast, in the quantum Zeno regime the reaction has enough time to "sample" large values of $Q_{T}$ and lead to a triplet yield about an order of magnitude higher, hence the higher sensitivity in this regime.
-In other words, as seen in Fig. 2c, the relative change $\delta Y_{T}/Y_{T}$ of the triplet yield with the magnetic field is roughly the same in both cases, but the absolute value of $Y_T$ differs by a factor of 10, leading to respectively high slopes $dY_{T}/dB$ and $dY_{T}/d\phi$.
-To summarize, the quantum measurement dynamics inherent in the recombination process of radical-ion pairs result in "delocalization" of the electron spin state at long times, as evidenced in Fig. 2b.
-The asymmetric ($k_{T}\gg k_{S}$) recombination rates result in the actual manifestation of the quantum Zeno effect and the $J$-dependence of the reaction dynamics.
+In other words, as seen in Figure 4c, the relative change $\delta Y_{T}/Y_{T}$ of the triplet yield with the magnetic field is roughly the same in both cases, but the absolute value of $Y_T$ differs by a factor of 20, leading to respectively high slopes $dY_{T}/dB$ and $dY_{T}/d\phi$.
+To summarize, the quantum measurement dynamics inherent in the recombination process of radical-ion pairs result in "delocalization" of the electron spin state at long times, as evidenced in Figure 4b.
+The asymmetric ($k_{T}\gg k_{S}$) recombination rates result in the $J$-dependence of the reaction time.
 The interplay of these two effects provides for the robust magnetic and angular sensitivity in the presence of the exchange interaction.

-Whether Nature has engineered molecules realizing a fine-tuned cancellation \cite{efimova} of the adverse effects of exchange and dipolar interactions, or on the other hand, has evolved the avian compass into operating at the quantum Zeno regime, remains to be discovered.